 Make sure your tree base is sturdy enough to hold your tree in place.
-You may even want to consider tethering your tree to the wall or ceiling with a fishing line to minimize its risk of falling.
+You may even want to consider tethering your tree to the wall, as the ASPCA recommends, to minimize its risk of falling.

 Protect heirloom ornaments by placing them out of your cat’s reach.
 Forgo low-hanging ornaments that might prove too tempting for your inquisitive feline.
 Instead, try hanging some bells around the lower branches to serve as a warning system.
 If you hear the bells jingling, you may need to intervene.